 How could the EU support Member States in addressing common long-term care challenges?
 What objectives and measures should be pursued through an EU policy framework addressing challenges such as accessibility, quality, affordability or working conditions?
 What are the considerations to be made for areas with low population density?

 The EU, through its Work-Life Balance Directive, has taken important steps in recognizing informal carers' contribution and securing rights (e.g. to care leave and flexible employment).
 This was a step towards recognizing the sex/gender inequalities observed in care.
-It felt short however, of taking a transformative approach to work-life balance issues by openly questioning sex/gender stereotypes (i.e. care as predominantly a female task) and calling for public policies to be put in place that incentivize a more equal sharing of informal care between men and women.
+It fell short however, of taking a transformative approach to work-life balance issues by openly questioning sex/gender stereotypes (i.e. care as predominantly a female task) and calling for public policies to be put in place that incentivize a more equal sharing of informal care between men and women.
 We advocate that a measure that considers the gender gap in paid and unpaid activities (among the latter informal caregiving) is included as an indicator in the social scoreboard of indicators.